AdaCore/learn/intro_to_ada.rst

 Enumeration types are another nicety of Ada's type system.
 Unlike C's enums, they are *not* integers, and each new enum type is incompatible with other enum types.
-Enum types are part of the bigger family of discrete types, which makes them usable in certain situations that we will disclose later, but one that we already know is that you can use them as a target to a case expression.
+Enum types are part of the bigger family of discrete types, which makes them usable in certain situations that we will disclose later (`here

-.. gusthoff: when the rest of the book is ready, we should have links to other sections instead of just saying "in certain situations that we will disclose later."
-We might trigger the reader's curiosity, but we're not disclosing where this information can be found.
-It probably makes sense to add a TODO item here.
+<TODOLINKTODISCRETEFEATURES`__, here and here) but one that we already know is

-.. amiard: I agree with you on this, in this case it's not clear for me how to do it though: The information probably will be in multiple sections.
-Should we link to all of them ?
+that you can use them as a target to a case expression.

 .. code-block:: ada